yhpf/Capstone-General_Assembly/README.md

 ## Business case
 In what of the top 10 music countries should a record label release a new artist?<BR />
 Based on the mood of the music and what music that is popular in the countries.
+(On the top 10 music countries 2 of them are asian countries.
+Since it is challenging to work with asian signs compares to roman signs I have decided that it is only going to be the to 8 music countries.
+I will exclude the
+2 asian countries.)

 ## Description and target